Accessible Content

 Edward Elgar Publishing is committed to publishing accessible content.
 A digital accessible text is one that is compatible with screen reading software to allow equal access to content for those with visual or reading impairments.

-The European Accessibility Act (EAA) establishes accessibility targets which we, in common with all Publishers, must meet to ensure free movement of books within the EU market.
+The European Accessibility Act (EAA) establishes accessibility targets which we, in common with all Publishers, must meet to ensure free movement of ebooks within the EU market.
 The EAA strengthens the rights of people with disabilities to access products and services, including ebooks and e-readers and is already in force.
 Publishers need to be compliant by June 2025 to ensure our products can enter the EU market.

 Alternative Text